MicrosoftDocs/patterns-practices/patterns-practices/reference/configurationmodulecatalog-members-mspp-modularity.md

 <td>![Public method](/patterns-practices/reference/images/public-method.gif)</td>
 <td>[CompleteListWithDependencies](/patterns-practices/reference/modulecatalog-completelistwithdependencies-method-mspp-modularity)</td>
 <td><div class="summary">
-Returns a list of [ModuleInfo](/patterns-practices/reference/moduleinfo-class-mspp-modularity)s that contain both the [ModuleInfo](/patterns-practices/reference/moduleinfo-class-mspp-modularity)s in modules, but also all the modules they depend on.
+Returns a list of [ModuleInfo](/patterns-practices/reference/moduleinfo-class-mspp-modularity)s that contain both the [ModuleInfo](/patterns-practices/reference/moduleinfo-class-mspp-modularity)s in *modules*, but also all the modules they depend on.
 </div>
 (Inherited from [ModuleCatalog](/patterns-practices/reference/modulecatalog-class-mspp-modularity).)</td>
 </tr>